johnwcowan/r7rs-work/SyntaxDefinitions.md

 Supports both `syntax-case` and another low-level hygienic macro system:
 Larceny (ER), Sagittarius (ER)

-### Syntactic closures

-Syntactic closures is a low-level macro system supported by MIT, Picrin, Chibi.

-Supported as the only kind of low-level hygienic macros: (none)

 ### Explicit renaming

 Explicit renaming is a low-level macro system supported by